clayboi-party/CS412-ML-Project-/README.md

-# CS412-ML-Project-
+# CS412-ML-Project
-CS412 Machine Learning Project Influencers / Sarp Kaan Özdemir
+**Machine Learning Project Influencers**
+**Sarp Kaan Özdemir**

 ## 1. Overview of the Repository
-This repository contains a Python-based project that performs **two core tasks**:

-1. **Classification** of Instagram profiles into 10 categories (food, fashion, health & lifestyle, tech, travel, entertainment, mom & children, art, gaming, sports).
-2. **Regression** to predict the **like counts** of social media posts.
+This repository demonstrates how we classify Instagram profiles into 10 distinct categories (e.g., food, fashion, tech, etc.) and also predict the like counts of individual posts.
+The primary goal is to showcase how incorporating textual data—like user biographies and captions—improves performance beyond simply using numeric/boolean features.

 ### Key Files & Scripts
 - **`main.py`**
-  Orchestrates data loading, model training, and prediction for both classification and regression.
+  Central script that coordinates data loading, training, and prediction for both classification and regression.

 - **`load_and_preprocess_data()`**
-  Loads dataset files (training classification CSV, training JSONL data, test usernames, and test regression data).
+  Retrieves dataset files (classification CSV, JSONL data, test usernames, and regression test data).

 - **`process_user_data_for_classification()`**
-  Extracts numeric and textual features (biography, category name, and post captions) for the classification task.
+  Gathers each user’s numeric/boolean attributes and combines their textual data (biography, category, and captions).

 - **`train_classification_model_with_text()`**
-  Builds a pipeline using TF-IDF for text data and trains a Random Forest classifier.
+  Employs TF-IDF for text features, then trains a Random Forest for the 10-category classification.

 - **`extract_posts_data()`** and **`prepare_regression_features()`**
-  Collect and transform post-level data for the regression model, including TF-IDF features for captions and numeric features (comments count, media type).
+  Assemble post-level information (captions, comments, media type) for the regression model, including text vectorization.

 ### Data Files
-- **`train-classification.csv`**: Contains usernames and their respective class labels.
+- **`train-classification.csv`**: Usernames and their assigned classes.
-- **`training-dataset.jsonl`**: Main JSONL dataset with user profiles and posts.
+- **`training-dataset.jsonl`**: Comprehensive JSONL file with profile and post details.
-- **`test-classification-round3.dat`**: List of usernames for classification testing.
+- **`test-classification-round3.dat`**: Usernames for classification testing.
-- **`test-regression-round3.jsonl`**: Contains new posts for which we predict like counts.
+- **`test-regression-round3.jsonl`**: Posts for which like counts need to be predicted.

-All outputs are saved as **`classification_output.json`** and **`regression_output.json`**.
+All final predictions are saved to **`classification_output.json`** and **`regression_output.json`**.

 ---

 ## 2. Methodology
 1. **Data Preprocessing**
-   - Profile-level numeric and boolean features are extracted (follower count, following count, etc.).
+   - Extract numeric attributes (follower/following/post counts, verification status, etc.).
-   - Biography, category name, and up to five post captions are concatenated for each user (classification).
+   - Merge biography, category, and up to five post captions for classification inputs.
-   - Post-level features (caption TF-IDF, comments count, media type) are extracted for regression.
+   - Isolate key post features (caption, comments count, media type) for the regression task.

-2. **Feature Engineering**
-   - TF-IDF transforms textual data (bio, captions).
-   - Numeric features are standardized.
-   - One-hot encoding is used for categorical fields like `media_type`.
+2. **Reasoning Behind Design Choices**
+   - **Textual Focus**: Bios and captions often contain keywords indicative of a user’s domain (food vs. art vs. gaming).
+   - **Variety of Features**: Combining numeric, boolean, and text data gives the model a more rounded perspective.

 3. **Modeling**
-   - **Classification**: A `RandomForestClassifier` is trained on both numeric features and TF-IDF vectors.
-   - **Regression**: A `RandomForestRegressor` predicts `like_count` using TF-IDF on post captions plus numeric fields.
+   - **Classification**: Uses TF-IDF for text transformation and a Random Forest to handle the varied nature of numeric/boolean data alongside text.
+   - **Regression**: Leverages similar text processing on captions, plus relevant numerical fields (e.g., comments count).

 4. **Evaluation & Predictions**
-   - Classification predictions are generated for unseen usernames.
+   - Classification outputs each username’s predicted category.
-   - Regression predictions output estimated like counts for new posts.
+   - Regression outputs estimated like counts for new/unseen posts.

 ---

 ## 3. Results
 - **Classification**
-  - Before adding text features, classification relied on numeric/boolean fields alone.
-  - After integrating biography and captions, performance will improve, showing stronger ability to distinguish among the 10 content categories.
+  - Numeric-only features gave limited insight into content types.
+  - After including textual data (e.g., user biography, captions), classification became noticeably better at separating distinct categories.

 - **Regression**
-  - The regression approach remained mostly consistent.
+  - The approach to predicting like counts remained consistent, focusing on captions and a few numerical indicators.
-  - Predicted like counts are saved in `regression_output.json`.
+  - Results are stored in `regression_output.json`.

 ---

 ## 4. Team Contributions
-This project was completed **solo** by **Sarp Kaan Özdemir**.
-All code, data processing, and model development were done individually.
+This project was completed **solo** by **Sarp Kaan Özdemir**, covering all aspects of coding, data handling, modeling, and documentation.